liu-chun-wu/menu_recommendation_system/README.md

 While the course provides comprehensive instruction, the following optional resources can enhance your understanding:

-##### Papers: Exploring AI's Role in Education
+##### Documentation:

+*   **GitHub Documentation**: How to [create a Github account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github), and how to [make pull request](https://docs.github.com/en/get-started/start-your-journey/hello-world)
+*   **[Google Cloud Platform Documentation](https://cloud.google.com/docs)**: Dive deeper into the Gemini API and ChromaDB documentation to leverage their functionalities in your project.
+*   **Google Colab 101**: For anyone new to using Google Colab, know it's [features](https://colab.research.google.com/notebooks/basic_features_overview.ipynb), [markdown](https://colab.research.google.com/notebooks/markdown_guide.ipynb), and [Intergration with Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/main/notebooks/colab-github-demo.ipynb)

+##### Additional Resources:

-*   **Teaching CS50 with AI: Leveraging Generative Artificial Intelligence in Computer Science Education** by Rongxin Liu, et al.: This paper provides insights into how Harvard's CS50 course integrated AI tools, including the CS50 Duck, to enhance student learning and support.
+*   **[Teaching CS50 with AI: Leveraging Generative Artificial Intelligence in Computer Science Education](https://cs.harvard.edu/malan/publications/V1fp0567-liu.pdf)** by Rongxin Liu, et al.: This paper provides insights into how Harvard's CS50 course integrated AI tools, including the CS50 Duck, to enhance student learning and support.
-*   **Research Papers on Advanced RAG Techniques**:  Explore recent research on GraphRAG, reflectors, and medprompts to gain a deeper understanding of their applications and limitations.
+*   **Research Papers on Advanced RAG Techniques**:  Explore recent updates on [GraphRAG](https://github.com/microsoft/graphrag), [reflectors](https://blog.langchain.dev/reflection-agents/), and [medprompts](https://arxiv.org/pdf/2311.16452) to gain a deeper understanding of their applications and limitations.

-##### Documentation: Mastering the Tools of the Trade

-*   **GitHub Documentation**: Learn how to effectively use GitHub for version control, collaboration, and project management, which is essential for the course.
-*   **Google Cloud Platform Documentation**: Dive deeper into the Gemini API and ChromaDB documentation to leverage their functionalities in your project.
-*   **Streamlit Documentation**: Explore Streamlit, a framework for building interactive web applications, for potential use in presenting or deploying your AI Tutor.
-*   **Python Libraries Documentation**: Familiarize yourself with the documentation of Python libraries used in the course, such as `pypdf`, `google-generativeai`, and `chromadb`, to gain a comprehensive understanding of their capabilities.

-##### Additional Resources: Expanding Your Horizons

-*   **HarvardX: CS50's Introduction to Artificial Intelligence with Python**: This course provides a solid foundation in AI concepts and programming using Python.
-*   **CS50x Workshop on AI**: Access the slides and GitHub repository of the CS50x AI Workshop for additional insights and practical examples.
+*   **[CS50x Workshop on AI](https://www.youtube.com/watch?v=d3Hl4Xv6vNE)**: Access the slides and GitHub repository of the CS50x AI Workshop for additional insights and practical examples.

 By exploring these optional resources, you can deepen your understanding of AI concepts, Gemini's capabilities, RAG system implementation, and the broader landscape of AI in education.
 They can also provide inspiration for your AI Tutor project and future endeavors in this exciting field.